satellitecomponent/Neurite/README.md

 `Alt + double click` to create an Ai node.

+Or, drag in different node types from the dropdown.

 ## FractalGPT

-### Not your typical chat interface.
+### `Not your typical chat interface`
-- Web of thought reasoning.
-- Non-linear, rhizomatic memory.
+- **Web of Thought Reasoning:** Engage with non-linear, rhizomatic memory.
-- Limitless Ai Agents.
-- Fractal Interface.
-- Custom tool creation.

-###  Ai that doesn't get lost.

-Neurite allows for finer control over the focus of your Ai conversation.

-- The LLM’s responses format themselves into notes and connections within the fractal mind map.
-This emergent graph structure represents the AI’s memory.

-    (Long term memory for conversation with Ai)
+- **Limitless AI Agents:** Create an endless number of chat interfaces, or let the AI take notes from above.
+- **Fractal Interface:** Immerse yourself in learning within a captivating fractal landscape.
+- **Custom Tool Creation:** Craft personalized tools that resonate with your intellectual pursuits.

+### `Modular Conversation`

+In Neurite, you don't just interact with AI; you grow its contextual memory, thanks to:

+- **Structured Memory Mapping:** Anchor the AI's evolving thought process as notes within an evolving fractal mind map.
-- Breaking up the AI's output into a chain of thought reasoning correlates to improved Ai response.
+- **Enhanced AI Response:** Segment AI's output into a cohesive chain of thought that improves AI reasoning.
-- Mind mapping combined with our fractal interface goes beyond chain of thought reasoning to produce an interactive fractal web of thought.
-- Notes are easily returned to wherever they are at any point in the fractal via our search bar, or by clicking on their syntax highlighted titles in the notes tab.

-To interact with the Ai, you either need an OpenAi API key, or you can install an Ai directly in browser!
+- **Interactive Fractal Thought Network:** Utilize our fractal interface to create a personal, emergent, and contextually aware database of knowledge.
+- **Intuitive Note Navigation:** Effortlessly access and pull your notes into view, no matter where they are within the fractal landscape.

+### `Unbounded AI Exploration`
+An open world generative landscape for thought integrated with cutting edge artificial intelligence.

-- The Mandelbrot set acts as the terrain for your mind-map to grow into an interconnected tapestry of thoughts, references, and creations!
+Connect to the AI using an OpenAI API key or from directly within your browser via [webLLM](https://mlc.ai/web-llm/).
+Let the Mandelbrot set shape the endless topology for your mind-map, guiding it into an interconnected tapestry of thoughts, references, and creativity.

 https://github.com/satellitecomponent/Neurite/assets/129367899/ddcfe933-84d1-422d-98b5-adb291c2f6f8

-### Neurite supports the following Ai features
+### Neurite Supports the Following AI Plugins:

-1. Auto Mode
-2. Node based memory.
-3. HTML/JS and In-browser Python (pyodide) environment for directly rendering GPT's code output.
-4. Web Search (requires Google programmable search api key and search engine id)

-(to search without an API key, send a url within the prompt input or past an embed link and the webpage will display without going through Google.)

-5. Webpage and PDF text extraction. (see the localhost servers documentation for how to set up)
-6. Wikipedia Summaries (see the localhost servers)
-7. Wolfram Alpha Results. (see the localhost servers)
+- **Auto Mode**: Enable the AI to recursively generate its own prompts.
+- **Node-Based Memory**: Utilize long-term recall through our vector-embedded search of your notes and conversation.
+(Experimental forgetting mode in the ? tab)
+- **Direct Rendering Environments**:
+  - **HTML/JS**: Render GPT's code output directly.
+Connected nodes bundle together any HTML/CSS/JS codeblocks or editors.
+  - **Python ([Pyodide](https://github.com/pyodide/pyodide))**: Execute Python code directly within the browser.
+- **Web Search**: Utilize the Google programmable search API to retrieve webpages that can be sent as context to the AI.
+- **Webpage and PDF Text Extraction**: Leverage a local vector database to extend the AI's context window.
+- **Wikipedia Results**: Retrieve the top 3 Wikipedia results or shuffle through the top 20.
+- **Wolfram Alpha Results**: Experience our unique implementation of integrating Wolfram with AI.

-All API keys can be input through the Ai tab of the menu dropdown.
+All API keys can be input through the AI tab in the menu dropdown.

 ## `Local Ai`